rebase-agency/generate-react-cli/README.md

   npx generate-react Box ./src/components
 ```

-This command will create a folder with your component name within your default (e.g. **src/components**) directory, and its corresponding files.
+This command will create a folder with your component name in the specified path (e.g. **src/components**) directory, and its corresponding files.

 #### Example of the component files structure: